EU AI Act: Frequently Asked Questions Answered

 9. Do I Need an AI Literacy Programme?

-Yes.
-Article 4 establishes a cross-cutting obligation for AI literacy that applies to all providers and deployers of AI systems, regardless of risk classification.
-This obligation has been enforceable since February 2, 2025.
+Yes, and this one applies to everyone.
+Article 4 sets a cross-cutting obligation for AI literacy that reaches all providers and deployers, whatever your risk classification.
+It has been enforceable since February 2, 2025, so the clock already started.

 - The capabilities and limitations of the AI system